 In the Forwarding rules section, modify the existing rule by clicking the drop down menu in the first field and changing it from HTTP to TCP.
 Change the port in both the Load Balancer side and the Droplet side from 80 to the listening port of your application.
 For example, when using a Galera cluster, use the MariaDB port 3306.

-In the expanded interface, in the Health checks section, an HTTP health check is defined by default.
+Next, open the Health checks section.
+An HTTP health check is defined by default.
 Modify the health check by choosing TCP from the drop down in the first field.
 In the Port field, change the value from 80 to the listening port of your application.